 - Seeds – Pumpkin seeds are another great source, however similar to nuts, is not recommended to replace other foods in the food group.
 Although seeds often do not make up the main component of a meal, they can be an iron-rich sprinkle addition to your meal.
 However, whole seeds are a choking hazard and are not recommended before the age of 3.
 You may consider blitzing them before adding them into your meal.

 - Dried fruit – Dried fruits like apricots, prunes and currants can provide a good source of iron.
-However, it’s not recommended to exceed 1 serve (30g – small handful) a day because it’s lower in fibre compared to fresh fruits.
+However, it’s not recommended to exceed 1 serve (30g – small handful) a day because these are lower in fibre compared to whole fruit.